 Very few people schooled in the nuances of atheism, agnosticism, and humanism ever embrace Evangelicalism.
 Some might embrace moderate or liberal forms of Christianity or some other religion, but atheism is a sure antidote for Christian Fundamentalism.
 When it comes to reaching knowledgeable atheists, Evangelicals are batting pretty close to zero.

-If there is one thing Evangelicals love, it is a glorious salvation testimony.
-Year ago, a young adult Amish-Mennonite man confided in me that he was distressed over the fact that he was not a bad person like many people were before they were saved.
+If there is one thing Evangelicals love, it is a glorious, often bloody, violent, sex-filled salvation testimony.
+Years ago, a young adult Amish-Mennonite man confided in me that he was distressed over the fact that he was not a bad person like many people were before they were saved.
 This man grew up in the Amish-Mennonite church and never strayed far from its teachings.
 He told me that he couldn’t remember a time when he wasn’t a Christian.
-There was almost a yearning in voice, a desire to live a little and experience the sins the world.
+There was almost a yearning in his voice, a desire to live a little and experience the sins of the world.
+Then he would have a story to tell.

 It is common for atheists and Christians alike to take present experiences and beliefs and read them backwards into their lives.
 In doing this, the truth becomes stretched, often to such a degree that it distorts reality.
 When I first deconverted, I wanted people to know that I abandoned Evangelicalism solely for intellectual reasons.
 While certainly the reasons for my deconversion are intellectual in nature, I am now willing to admit that my loss of faith also has an emotional component.
 I couldn’t admit this for a long time because Evangelicals used it against me, suggesting that I was angry at God, bitter, jaded, and cynical, and these were the REAL reasons why I am no longer a Christian.